 At this time the Club and AMA will not be inspecting aircraft for the FAA ID number.
 AMA benefits and insurance are not contingent on the number being displayed.
 However Federal fines can be significant if your aircraft is lost and needs to be identified by authorities.

 If you need ID labels, please let is know at SFDRCM@hotmail.com with your address, AMA and FCC numbers and how many you need and we will send them to you.

 The Federal Aviation Administration (FAA) has partnered with Kittyhawk to redevelop B4UFLY, the FAA's first mobile application, to improve the user experience so that recreational drone operators know where they can and cannot fly.

 The current B4UFLY App will continue to be available to the public until the new App is deployed.
 The data reflected in the current App will continue to be updated regularly, but no new features will be added.

 SOME OF THE AIRPLANES DONATED TO THE KAISER CLINIC LOBBY DISPLAY BY

 EARLE LEVINE, BOB MATTER, GORDON CHAPPELL, DENNIS SOUZA..
 MORE SMALL (18" - 36") PLANES NEEDED.

 CALL EARLE 626 627 8284 or Bob Masch 323.855.9509 (Project Manager)

 Good turnout, Perfect weather - 76°, no wind.
 No major crashes, a couple boat retrievals.
-Nice cold cut lunch (thanks Cliff).
-We encourage everyone to come to the next one March 16.
+Nice cold cut lunch (thanks Cliff and Ed F).
+We encourage everyone to come to the next one May 11.

 DUARTE HIGH SCHOOL GYM